 So the Good Furnace Guy came out here a few weeks back with his trainee.
 He’s one of the very few people who work on such antiquated units so he’s got an apprentice.
 Not only did I find out a lot about our setup from him, as he taken care of the units for close to 20 years, but he was the one that installed the AC about 12 years ago.
 He had his apprentice clean out the aerators and they put in new filters.
 Here’s a shot of the filters he took out and you will notice they’re not the same size.
 If you’re guessing the PO used some random filter in place of the correct one in order to save money, have a cookie.

-They had a bit of trouble getting the south furnace to fire up but eventually it ticked over so we can if we want, heat that side of the house.
+They had a bit of trouble getting the south furnace to fire up but eventually it ticked over so we can heat that side of the house if we want.
 It’s rather wasteful to do so right now though as we have no way to manage the vents in the great room and filling a giant 26’x26’x24′ cube is not a great use of resources.